Alberta Association of Chiefs of Police (AACP)

 Notes are the foundation of an investigation and can often come into play months or years after an incident.
 No longer a means of simply refreshing an officer’s memory, notes play a critical role in judicial proceedings where there is a direct link between an officer’s notes, their report, and their testimony.

 Note Taking reviews the legal expectations with regard to note taking and describes how a systematic approach to note taking will ensure the completeness and integrity of an officer’s notebook.
-It also provides guidelines for effective note taking, including preparation at the beginning of a shift, preparing to give testimony, and techniques to improve note taking.
+This module provides guidelines for effective note taking, including preparation at the beginning of a shift, preparing to give testimony, and techniques to improve note taking.

 When you have completed this course you will be able to:

-- Recall that the legal expectations in regards to note taking are increasing in complexity
+- Recall that legal expectations regarding note taking are increasingly complex.

-- Locate all of the necessary information and ensure that your notes are complete
+- Locate all the necessary information and ensure that your notes are complete.